 5 Shows to Watch While Waiting for More 'My Hero Academia'

-While having to wait for new episodes of My Hero Academia season 4 is a little annoying, many would say it's better than having to sit through dozens of episodes of filler.
+While having to wait for My Hero Academia season 5 is a little annoying, many would say it's better than having to sit through dozens of episodes of filler.
 It also gives us a chance to get caught up on the other excellent shows out there.
+Here are 5 great shows to watch while waiting for new episodes of MHA.

 Voltron: Legendary Defender